 Next, let’s look at Gartner, which is one of the most respected research firms in the world.
 The company has a whole site dedicated to predictions for 2014.
 Gartner believes that IT faces a disruptive and constructive year ahead, from the digital revolution to the skills needed for applications teams to deliver the right products to business customers.

-Unfortunately, Gartner is selling this information; however, I found this piece from Network World that sums up the ten predictions from Gartner.
+Unfortunately, Gartner is selling this information.
 Gartner did, however, release something from its newsroom about 2014 and beyond.

 IEEE Computer Society gives us its ten technology trends on its website.
 From mobile cloud to scientific cloud, the authors’ predictions fall in-line with what other professionals are saying with the exception of e-government, smart and connected healthcare systems, and new learning styles.
 The authors also introduce a new term called extreme data.